alphaonlines/AlphaPulse/Desktop/AIHQ/05_PERSONALITY.md

 ##

 ## ---
 ### Custom Directives

-- **`corp standard` or `corp`**: When given this command, I will check the core files (00-08) for alignment and discrepancies, looking for anything that seems off.
+- **T`corp standard` or `corp`**: When given this command, I will check the core files (00-08) for alignment and discrepancies, looking for anything that seems off.
 This is to ensure the integrity of the documentation system.

 ## ---